WVTM-TV: News department history

 In 2004, WVTM began utilizing a Doppler weather radar system originally branded as "Skywatch Doppler One Million" (which was later renamed "WeatherPlus Doppler One Million" and later named "Alabama's 13 Live Doppler" which is located on Bald Rock Mountain in St. Clair County; the radar provided live Doppler radar data from the Bald Rock Mountain site at a radiated power of 1 million watts, but it is no longer in use by the station.
 The station also utilizes data from National Weather Service radar sites nationwide.
 In 2017, WVTM constructed a new dual pole Doppler radar in western Tuscaloosa County in Vance, Alabama, known as "WVTM 13 Live Doppler Radar".
 On October 17, 2007, WVTM-TV became the first television station in the state of Alabama to begin broadcasting its local newscasts in high definition.

 After Hearst Television purchased the station in 2014, WVTM-TV has shifted its programming focus more heavily towards local news.
-First on August 18, 2014, the station expanded its weekday morning newscast to 4:00 a.m. and expanded its 11:00 a.m. newscast to one hour, with the latter expansion replacing Daytime Alabama (a locally produced version of the syndicated morning talk show Daytime, produced by former Tampa sister station WFLA-TV) in the 11:30 slot.
-This was followed three weeks later on September 8 by the launch of an hour-long late afternoon newscast at 4:00 p.m.
-On April 27, 2015, the station expanded its 6:00 p.m. newscast to one hour, with the second half-hour replacing the cancelled sports talk show Alabama Tonight.
+First on August 18, 2014, the station expanded its weekday morning newscast to 4 a.m. and expanded its 11 a.m. newscast to one hour, canceling the Media General-mandated advertorial program Daytime Alabama in the latter part of the half-hour; Hearst generally has refused to produce advertorial lifestyle programming for any of their stations or advertisers.
+This was followed three weeks later on September 8 by the launch of an hour-long late afternoon newscast at 4 p.m.
+On April 27, 2015, the station expanded its 6 p.m. newscast to one hour, ending Alabama Tonight, another Media General-mandated program that had eventually taken on a sports focus after the failure of its original format which stunted the station's ratings leading into prime time.